kofigyan/MoveTracker/README.md

 The app is composed of 2 main screens.
 #### MainActivity
 Allows the user to start and stop tracking of movement.
-The app allows the user to turn-off the screen while tracking and this does not affect the functionality of the app.
+The user can turn-off the screen while tracking and this does not affect the functionality of the app.
 Tracking is ignored for distances
 between previous and current locations less than 1 meter.

 #### AllEventsActivity
-Show a list of all past tracking events.
+Shows a list of all past tracking events.

 ### Building